SafaErden/Appointment-API/README.md

 # Macroverse Course Service API

 A RESTFUL API built with Ruby on Rails.
-Its uses BCrypt and JWT gems to implement Authentication & Authorization.
+It uses BCrypt and JWT gems to implement Authentication & Authorization.
 It performs CRUD operations on the various resources it serves.

 ## About this project